jfitisoff/site-object/README.md

 ```

 In the example above, the browser argument is optional.
 The site object also has open_browser and close_browser
-methods that you can use to open or close a browser after initialization:
+methods that you can use to open or close a browser after a site object has been initialized:

 ```ruby
 site = MySite.new(base_url: "http://mysite.org")